 Ross Undergraduate Academic Advising is here to help support you in achieving your academic goals.
 We offer course advising, assistance with academic questions, issues, and concerns, degree audit checks, and drop-in advising.
-Drop-in advising is held Monday-Friday from 2:30 - 4 p.m. during the Fall and Winter terms.
+During the Winter 2021 term, academic advisors will be available to meet virtually with BBA students during the following drop-in hours:

 You may also schedule an appointment with an academic advisor or reach out to us via email.

 In addition to your assigned academic advisor, Ross Academic Peer Advisors (RAPAs) are available to provide student perspectives and advice on academics at Ross and UM.

 Senior BBAs Alana Gartenberg, Brian Lucido, and Zaria Koch (pictured above, left to right), will be Ross Academic Peer Advisors for the 2020-2021 academic year.
 Peer advising drop-in hours for the Winter term are as follows (beginning on Tuesday, January 19):

 Thursday: 10am-1pm and 2:30-5:30pm

 RAPA drop-ins will be conducted via Zoom.
 During the designated drop-in time each day, you can join the online drop-in queue to meet with the peer advisor on duty.
 Drop-ins are held on a first-come, first-served basis and last about 10-15 minutes each.

 Some Other Tips from Advisors: